Mateocontrerass/mateocontrerass/README.md

 I am also uploading some projects regarding data visualization, ML models and data analytics so stay tuned :).

 ### Interest
 🔭My primary interests rely on public policy formulation and evaluation.
-I'm also interested in real life applications of Machine Learning models
+I'm also interested in real life applications of Machine Learning models to provide valuable insights about the project.

 <!--